nvonpentz/go-blockchain/README.md

 From Node3, enter `getconns`.
 It will ask Node2 for its connections, and Node2 will send back a list of addresses to connect to.
 Node3 will then connect to those that it isn't connected with already (ie Node1).
 Enter `node` to see the connections, and you will see that it is connected to both Node2 and Node1.

 ### Upload a document
+To upload a document to the blockchain, simply move the file into the go-blockchain directory.
+You will need a public/private key pair, so if you don't have any already, enter `genkeys` and new keys will be printed to the terminal.

+Once you have your keys, initiate the upload process by entering `upload`.
+You will be prompted for the filename, public and private keys.
+If the public and private keys match, and the file exists, a `packet` will be created sent forwarded to all your connections

+### Verify a document
+To verify a document exists on the blockchain, first the hash of the document.

+Next, boot up the node and get the most recent version of the blockchain from your seed node, by entering `getchain`.
+Now that you have the most up to date blockchain, enter `lookup` to initate the verification process.
+Supply the document hash and the public key that claims to own the document, and your node will search through its copy of the blockchain for a valid packet that matches the hash and public key, and return true if a valid packet is found.

 ### Start mining
 After you have booted up the node, enter `mine`, and your node will